 There are three simple ways to access your HSA balance to pay for eligible health care expenses:

-- When you enroll in an HSA, you will receive a Your Spending Account (YSA) smart debit card to pay for eligible expenses.
-As long as there are funds available in your account, you can use the card to pay for expenses directly.
+When you enroll in an HSA, you will receive a Smart-Choice debit card to pay for eligible expenses.
+As long as there are funds in your account, you can use the card to pay for expenses.